Graduate Certificate in WGS

 We have made our program as flexible as possible to ensure it fits with other graduate programs of study or can be finished efficiently as a stand-alone certificate.
 Courses that you take for your graduate degree may also count for your graduate certificate—as long as you are meeting the other requirements.
-In addition, we do require a civic engagement project but this project is completed as part of your required coursework in WGS 5450.

 REQUIRED GRADUATE COURSES (3)